oceantume/ArtilleryCalculator/README.md

 ## Credits
 Application developed by me, Oceantume.

-Thank you to the [Hell Let Loose Training Camp](https://www.hlltrainingcamp.com/) guys for your feedback and sharing the distance to elevation formula.
+A big thank you to [Hell Let Loose Training Camp](https://www.hlltrainingcamp.com/) guys for your feedback, for sharing the distance to elevation formula and for being awesome!